Unit Transfer Goals

 Transfer goals are those goals developed with college and career in mind.
 They are what we want students to be able to do independently when they confront new challenges, both in and outside school, beyond the current lessons and the unit.
+Each unit includes one or more transfer goals.
 These transfer goals are explicitly taught or taught towards (for our younger students) in this unit.
 These Transfer Goals are unique to the Northampton Public Schools.

 Transfer Goal #1: Solve Problems